Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Discussion and Future Work

 \section{Discussion and Future Work}

 Our work indicates a pathway for enabling fine-grained 3D hand tracking by leveraging acoustic sensors.
 In this section, we discuss the limitations and potential future work.

-\textbf{Implementing Beyond-Voice on off-the-shelf home assistants:} Currently the existing home assistant devices do not provide access to raw acoustic sensor data.
-So we use the developmental board of Amazon echo dot 2 for our tests.
-In general, our system is a software solution and requires no hardware modification, so a wide variety of commodity home assistants could potentially adopt this framework as long as they train with their own devices.
+\textbf{Implementing Beyond-Voice on off-the-shelf home assistants:} In general, our system is a software solution and requires no hardware modification, so a wide variety of commodity home assistants could potentially adopt this framework as long as they train with their own devices.
 Their settings, such as the number of acoustic sensors and their arrangement, might be diverse which could potentially affect the performance.
 However, we also note that the current trend shows an increase in the number of microphones (Google Sonos has six microphones, three more than the old Google Home) that will only improve the performance of our system.
 Besides, different frequency responses and case wrap might affect the signal power.
 However, Fig.~\ref{fig:validations}(b) validate that it works well when volume decreases by 20db(around x$2^6$ less in power).

-\textbf{Tracking both hands:} \colorblock{At present, we only train and test our system on the right hand.
+\textbf{Tracking both hands:} At present, we only train and test our system on the right hand.
 However, we expect that the left hand would perform similarly if sufficient training data from left-handed individuals is available.
 We believe that home assistant manufacturers have the resources to conduct extensive training under various conditions.
-Additionally, tracking multiple hands is a challenge because of more occlusion, that we leave as future work.}
+Additionally, tracking multiple hands is a challenge because of more occlusion, that we leave as future work.

-\textbf{Real-time implementation of Beyond-Voice:} Currently, the analysis is offline on a GPU server, where inference takes 0.4ms per data point.
-The parameter size is 3.53MB.
-Therefore, running this small model in real-time should be feasible either by cloud API or edge computing.
+\textbf{Real-time implementation of Beyond-Voice:} The model parameter size is 3.53MB.
+The estimated forward/backward pass size is 18.46MB.
+So, it fits in commercial smart speakers whose memory is usually at least 500MB.
+Its on-device inference time is 10.4-20.8ms, profiling on the Echo Dot 2 featuring ARM Cortex-A53.
+And that is 0.4ms on a GPU server.
+Hence, deploying this small model in real-time should be achievable for on-device computing.
 Moreover, advanced model compression and hardware acceleration may further improve on-device computing and minimize uploading user data to the cloud.

 \textbf{Potential VR Applications:} Virtual reality (VR) is also an area that can benefit from a non-contact near-field hand tracking system.
 The latest Oculus headset released free hand tracking without controllers, allowing immersive interaction.
 Most of these headsets utilize visual-based sensing.
 However, vision is prone to (1) light conditions, (2) line-of-sight/occlusion, where the hand is a highly self-occluded case, and (3) privacy concerns.
 Thereby, acoustic sensing provides an alternative or supplementary solution.